exasol/public-knowledgebase/Database-Features/query-to-control-the-size-of-all-objects-in-the-database.md

 ## Answer

-It is possible to create queries or views that show the size of all tables and schemas in Exasol using system tables like EXA_ALL_TABLES and EXA_ALL_TABLE_SIZES.
+It is possible to create queries or views that show the size of all tables and schemas in Exasol using system tables like EXA_ALL_TABLES and EXA_ALL_OBJECT_SIZES.
 These tables provide metadata about object sizes, which allows you to monitor storage usage at both schema and table levels.

 However, Exasol does not store historical size information for all objects by default.
 For tracking data growth over specific time periods (daily, weekly, monthly), you would need to implement your own history recording - such as scheduling regular queries to store size snapshots in a custom table.